bwsw/sj-demo-vagrant/README.md

 9042 - Cassandra \
 9092,7203 - Kafka

-You can change port by editing Vagrantfile.
+You can change ports by editing Vagrantfile.